eerimoq/moblin/README.rst

 - Fix crashes =)

+- Sometimes video hangs.
+Often when app is put into background.

 Ideas/plan
 ==========

 - Big F on screen when disconnected.

+- App running in background?
+What is possible?

 - Reconnect immediately when connected to a network.